toml-lang/toml/README.md

 identical to an unprefixed zero.

 Non-negative integer values may also be expressed in hexadecimal, octal, or binary.
-In these formats, leading zeros are allowed (after the prefix).
+In these formats, leading `+` is not allowed and leading zeros are allowed (after the prefix).
 Hex values are case insensitive.
 Underscores are allowed between digits (but not between the prefix and the value).
-Leading `+` is not allowed.

 ```toml
 # hexadecimal with prefix `0x`